-European Society of Endocrinology (ESE) and Endo-ERN launch initiative to collect data on patients with rare endocrine conditions and COVID-19 (April 2020).
+European Society of Endocrinology (ESE) and Endo-ERN launch initiative to collect data on patients with rare endocrine or bone conditions and COVID-19 (April 2020).

 The European Registries for Rare Endocrine Conditions (EuRRECa) project, funded by EU CHAFEA and supported by ENDO-ERN, ESE and ESPE has developed an e-reporting tool (e-REC) which has been fully operational for over a year within a robust governance and ethical framework and which does not require individual patient consent.
 The platform is now open to all centres across the world to report a new confirmed or suspected case of COVID-19 in a patient with an existing endocrine or metabolic bone condition.